dboddie/shorthand/doc/instructions.rst

-Since it is easier and more consistent to let the subroutine's requirements determine the size of the adjustment, and since a positive adjustment requires that the calling routine's requirements to be taken into account, a negative adjustment is used.
+Since it is easier and more consistent to let the subroutine's requirements determine the size of the adjustment, and since a positive adjustment requires the calling routine's requirements to be taken into account, a negative adjustment is used.

 Format